|Quick Facts: Hydrologists|

 The median annual wage for hydrologists was $80,480 in May 2016.

-Employment of hydrologists is projected to grow 7 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of hydrologists is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
 Population growth and environmental concerns are expected to increase demand for hydrologists.

 Explore resources for employment and wages by state and area for hydrologists.